 Hither Hills State Park — Montauk

 This scenic park offers families a sandy ocean beach, playground, and a unique campground with an ocean view.
 Biking and hiking trails are available, and don't miss the "walking dunes" of Napeague Harbor.
 Pack a picnic to share or purchase food here to enjoy at the picnic tables.
 Bathrooms and a changing area are available.
-Cost: $10 per car, free with seasonal Empire Pass.
+Cost: $10 per car, FREE with seasonal Empire Pass.
+Overnight camping is available for $35 for state residents.

 The beachside playground is one of Orient Beach State Park's most popular attractions.
-Photo courtesy of the park
+Photo courtesy of Long Island State Parks

 Orient Beach State Park — Orient